elephantscale/es-training-new/terraform/slides/terraform-intro.md

 ## Why Infrastructure as Code?

-* Q:
-* With all the different flavors of IaC why bother IaC (i.e. Terraform)?
+* Q: With all the different flavors of IaC why bother IaC (i.e. Terraform)?
     - Why learn a bunch of new languages and tools and encumber yourself with yet more code to manage?
-* A:
-    - code is powerful
+* A: Code is powerful
     - you get dramatic improvements in your ability to deliver software
     - organizations that use DevOps practices, such as IaC
         - deploy 200 times more frequently
         - recover from failures 24 times faster
         - have lead times that are 2,555 times lower.
 * D: Discuss
     - How much does this apply to your use cases?
     - Say you are a researcher who seldom uses dev and prod environment.
 Do you still see the benefits of IaC?
 Where?